BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/p2p-database-decisions.md

 ### Decision: libp2p

-We have chosen to use libp2p as our P2P networking library for CosmicSyncCore.
+We have chosen to use libp2p as our P2P networking library for CivicBase.

 Rationale:
 - Modular architecture allowing for customization and flexibility